jkempf42/kube-volttron/README.md

 - Once your Volttron Central is deployed, move to your gateway node and follow the directions in the `README.md` file to deploy the gateway node.

+## Notes on the suitability of kube-volttron for production deployment.

-Note that the demo vcentral, vremote, and vbac images in `jkempf42/public-repo` have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (traceroute, ping, dig, etc.) and so may be too big for production use.
+The demo vcentral, vremote, and vbac images in `jkempf42/public-repo` have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (traceroute, ping, dig, etc.) and so may be too big for production use.
 Once `microservice-volttron` is made public, you will probably want to modify the